 Private home care services are not covered, such as private homemaking and private home nursing agencies.

-Provincial funding to health regions covers a major portion of costs for long-term care in special care homes (nursing homes), health centres, and hospitals.
+Provincial funding to the Saskatchewan Health Authority covers a major portion of costs for long-term care in special care homes (nursing homes), health centres, and hospitals.
 However, each resident also pays a resident charge based on income.

 Individuals admitted to a long-term care facility that are assessed as Level 1 must pay the full cost of services.